Indian Sources of Hellenistic Ethics

 Another early Socratic school, the Cyrenaics, was founded by one of Socrates' associates and admirers, Aristippus of Cyrene, from Libya, North Africa.
 The Cyrenaics disparaged speculative philosophy and extolled the pleasure of the moment.
 But, following Aristippus, they maintained that the purest pleasure derives from self-mastery and the philosophic life.
 The Cyrenaic philosophy, with its understanding of the good life as enjoyment of stable pleasures, led to the development of the Epicurean school (Hellenistic Thought, Forrest Baird).

-a) Forget about God, as all that exists are an infinite number of atoms arranged without any purpose in the universe.
+1. Forget about God, as all that exists are an infinite number of atoms arranged without any purpose in the universe.
 One cannot get free from fear, as long as one doesn’t understand the world and gets worried by myths.
-It is not possible to become truly happy without knowing nature. (see Lucretius’ De Rerum Natura)
+It is not possible to become truly happy without knowing nature (compare Lucretius’ De Rerum Natura).

-b) Two, seek out the company of pleasant, decent people like yourself and arrange a social contract to work towards the establishment of just laws that deter those who would harm you and your kind.
-This idea of a social contract is the first known conception of social contract, an agreement between individuals, or between individuals and a government, to give up some liberties in return for the guarantee of more freedom, personal safety, and a well-ordered society.
+2. Seek out the company of pleasant, decent people and arrange a social contract to work towards the establishment of just laws that deter those who would harm you and your kind (…).
 The invention of social contract thinking on the part of the Epicureans represents one of their greatest contributions to ethical theory.

 (Greek and Hellenistic Philosophy, T.O’Connor)

 An early form of social contract can also be found in Buddhism (in the monastic sangha).